sdmans/mtg-remake/readme.md

 # Magic the Gathering Collection Application:

 ## Instructions
+I've created a test account that you can use to access this project.
+Once I've set up a few restrictions, I'll provide access to it here!

 ## Project Description
 __A Magic the Gathering application where you can view, store and trade cards between users.
 It will involve using the [Magic: The Gathering API](https://magicthegathering.io/) to retrieve information on the different cards in the game.__